Choosing a TMJ Disorder Mouth Guard:

 Experts agree that it is best to treat jaw disorders with minimally invasive procedures, avoiding surgery whenever possible.

 Often, the first step in treatment involves a mouth splint.
 You are probably familiar with what a splint is, as they are widely used for sports and some medical conditions such as sleep apnea.
 TMD dentists may refer to mouth splints in a number of different ways including “mouth guard,” “bite plate,” “bite appliance,” “mouthpiece,” “orthotic,” or “night guard,” No matter how they refer to it, they are still talking about a device that will place your jaw in the correct position and prevent painful pressure and additional damage to the TMJ.
-Dentists with specialized training in TMD disorders will assess the issues leading to the disorder and recommend and fit a mouth guard that is designed to treat the direct cause of your TMJ disorder symptoms.
+There are many types of guards and some that we will talk about like the Pro Teeth Guard are used mainly to protect the teeth from grinding, particularly at night.
+This can help alleviate muscle tension at night and may decrease TMJ pain in some cases.
+However, for many instances of TMJ disorders, dentists with specialized training in will assess the issues leading to the disorder before recommending and fitting a mouth guard that is designed to treat the direct cause of your TMJ disorder symptoms.
+These guards fall under the category of an oral orthotic and have a higher rate of improvement.

 There are many different options that a TMD dentist will consider when recommending and fitting a device and it is very important to have a professional assessment as a poorly fitted device may cause additional damage to the TMJ and aggravate the TMJ disorder.